it’s the end of the world as we know it

 On the sea front, people are stopping in threes and fours, drawn out of their cars to take pictures.

 When I go up the steps to the front door of the block where my patient lives, there’s a smart middle-aged couple with shopping bags and suitcases waiting there.
 The woman is on the phone to someone; the guy looks up and down the street.
-I’m guessing they’re Airbnb people, suddenly confronted with the difference between the web description and the thing itself – a discrepancy made worse by the brooding and generally unwholesome atmosphere of the storm.
+I’m guessing they’re Airbnb people, confronted with the difference between the web description and the thing itself – a discrepancy made worse by the dark and generally unwholesome atmosphere of the storm.

 ‘Do you know Dean?’ the woman says to me, hanging up.
 ‘We’ve been trying to get into the penthouse flat.’